Sports Nutritional Tips

 A suggested pre-workout meal

-A substantial pre-workout meal is recommended before 90 minutes as it will help the stomach feel satisfied throughout the entire workout session.
-Follow the below mentioned balanced meal for the best workout experience:
+A substantial pre-workout meal is recommended before 90 minutes to help the stomach feel satisfied throughout the workout session.
+Follow the below-mentioned balanced meal for the best workout experience:

 - Natural peanut butter spread and a sliced banana on whole-grain graham crackers.